 Will downtowns recover?
-In the last decades of the 20th century America’s cities rebounded as downtowns diversified their land-use, evolving from 9-5 office districts to 24-hour, mixed-use business, hospitality, retail, institutional and residential areas with an increasing number of well-managed parks and vibrant plazas.
+Is the office building obsolete?
+In the last decades of the 20th century America’s cities rebounded as downtowns diversified land-use, evolving from 9-5 office districts to 24-hour, mixed-use business, hospitality, retail, institutional and residential areas with an increasing number of well-managed parks and plazas.
 In many cities, downtown housing demand pushed prices beyond the range of many residents.
-Covid-19 challenged many of the core assumptions and assets around which these places have been built: public transit and the benefits of density, walkability and face-to-face interaction in the workplace, at conventions and meetings, in hotels, restaurants, cafes and public spaces.
+The events of the last three years challenged many core assumptions and assets around which these places were built: public transit and the benefits of density, walkability and face-to-face interaction in the workplace, at conventions, in hotels, restaurants, cafes and public spaces.

 Refer to Penn Course Search for the official roster and details of courses offered in a particular term.